BYTEWALLET · FINTECH · SHIPPED 2024

 closes anxiety loop

-3 sections.
-One user, one job.
-Sent money → check it landed → find ATM.
+Three sections.
+One user, one job: send money, check it landed, find an ATM.

 “At some point, the wallet stopped feeling optimized for sending money.”